flutter/website/src/testing/native-debugging.md

 using platform-specific libraries, you can debug that portion of your code with a native debugger.

-- To debug iOS code written in Swift or ObjectiveC, you can use Xcode.
+- To debug iOS or macOS code written in Swift or ObjectiveC, you can use Xcode.
 - To debug Android code written in Java or Kotlin, you can use Gradle.
 - To debug Windows code written in C++, you can use Visual Studio.